Ever wondered why there appears to be an endless quantity of designs on apparel and other items such as tumblers and mugs?

 Finally, let the pressed garment cool before removing it from the press.
 You do this to set the design and prevent it from getting wrinkly.

-Making a T-shirt with a heat press machine for your own T-shirt business is a relatively simple process that anyone can do with a little practice.
+Pressing a T-shirt for your business is relatively simple with little required practice.
 Here are the steps:

-- Choose your design and print it out on transfer paper.
+- Choose your image and print it out on transfer paper.
 Make sure that the design is the right size for your T-shirt.

 - Cut it out, leaving a small border.